🧢 Beautiful ✨ Detailed πŸ’ Adorable

 Info :

-Continue working next few rounds to make a polka dot pattern, alternating color D and color A according to the instruction and the diagram on page 18.
-Brown text = color D. Blue text = color A. Please refer to the instructions on color changes on page 4.
+Continue working next few rounds to make a polka dot pattern, alternating color D and color A according to the instruction and the diagram on page 19.

 Round 7 :